sourceoptics/source_optics/README.md

 Usage
 =====

+(Also described in INSTALL.md)

 Once installed and running, add in data via Django admin, ex: http://servername/admin

 View graphs at http://servername/

+More detailed documentation about Django admin settings will come later, but is largely documented already with tooltips and in the install guide.

 License
 =======